-Adding Fillers To Urethane Resins – many people will mix fillers (play sand, calcium carbonate, Urefil fillers, micro balloons, metal powders, etc.) with urethane resins to achieve different effects, lower the cost of their castings, etc. Many fillers absorb moisture and, when mixed with the moisture sensitive urethane, cause the resin to bubble or even foam.
-Remedy; spread your filler out on a cookie sheet to a depth of 3/8" (1 cm) and bake in an industrial oven at 150°F/60°C for at least four hours.
+Adding Fillers To Urethane Resins – many people will mix fillers (play sand, calcium carbonate, URE-FIL™ fillers, micro-balloons, metal powders, etc.) with urethane resins to achieve different effects, lower the cost of their castings, etc. Many fillers absorb moisture and, when mixed with the moisture sensitive urethane, cause the resin to bubble or even foam.
+Remedy: spread your filler out on a cookie sheet to a depth of 3/8" (1 cm) and bake in an industrial oven at 150°F/60°C for at least four hours.
 Let cool before using.
 This will allow moisture to evaporate.

-4. Repeated opening and closing of part A and B container can introduce moisture from the air to the unused portions, especially on humid days.
+Repeated Opening and Closing of Parts A and B – container can introduce moisture from the air to the unused portions, especially on humid days.
 Remedy: After dispensing place the lids back on the containers as soon as possible and store in a dry cool place.
-Also, try using Smooth-On's Xtend-it, a dry gas blanket designed to extend the shelf life of moisture sensitive polyurethane products by displacing the air in the container.
+Also, try using Smooth-On's XTEND-IT™, a dry gas blanket designed to extend the shelf life of moisture sensitive polyurethane products by displacing the air in the container.

-5. Layer casting: casting in thin sections using a slow setting liquid plastic (SC 310) gives the plastic time to absorb ambient moisture.
+Layer Casting – casting in thin sections using a slow-setting liquid plastic (like Smooth-Cast™ 310) gives the plastic time to absorb ambient moisture.
 Remedy: Cast slow setting resins in a temperature and humidity controlled environment.
-Or, try using a faster setting casting compound (SC 300 or 305).
+Or, try using a faster setting casting compound (like Smooth-Cast 300 or 305).
 This way the material will cure before it has a chance to react with the moisture.

-6. Over applying release agent will generate what appear to be champagne bubbles or pinholes in the cured plastic.
-Always use the "spray-brush-spray" application method to prevent over application of release agent for best results.
+Over-applying release agent will generate what appear to be champagne bubbles or pinholes in the cured plastic.
+Always use the "spray-brush-spray" application method to prevent over-application of release agent for best results.